marksard/Keyboards/README.md

 ## About Treadstone32

-The Treadstone32 is 32 keys (30%) Irregular row staggered keyboard.
+The Treadstone32 is 32-key (30%) Irregular row staggered keyboard.
 It is based on the Treadstone48 and the Stonehenge30.
 This keyboard is removing dedicated modifire-key from the Treadstone48 for more compact.
-But 2 thumb keys is left same as Treadtone48.
+But 2 thumb-key is left same as Treadtone48.

 ### Link